IvanGael/IvanGael/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<h3 align="left">My first name is Ivan, and I am passionate about creating projects, particularly those that relate to the world of IT development.
+<h3 align="left">My first name is Ivan, and I am passionate about creating projects in domain of IT.
 Currently I'm in the second year of the engineering cycle at the engineering school Polytech Nice Sophia.</h3>

 <br>